wincent/clipper/README.md

     cd clipper
     go build clipper.go

+### Additional steps for non-Homebrew installs

-In all cases, if you plan to use Clipper as a launch agent you'll either need to put it somewhere the system can find it (ie. at a location in the standard PATH, such as under `/usr/bin/`) or update the included property list file to specify the full path to the location where you installed the Clipper executable.
+If you plan to use Clipper as a launch agent you'll either need to put it somewhere the system can find it (ie. at a location in the standard PATH, such as under `/usr/bin/`) or update the included property list file to specify the full path to the location where you installed the Clipper executable.

 The following example shows how you would install the built Clipper executable to `/usr/bin/` after cloning the repo and performing a build.
 It also shows how